 This lovely house from the late 1600s makes a great day out for children of all ages.
 The Museum of Childhood is provides some wonderful interactive fun and maybe also a nostalgic look back for some of us.
 And as a special treat for all Mr. Darcy fans out there, Sudbury Hall featured in the BBC adaptation of Pride and Prejudice.

-Most holiday cottages in Derbyshire boast superb views and glorious scenery on their doorstep and this is especially so at the Malt Shovel.
+Most holiday cottages in Derbyshire boast superb views and glorious scenery on their doorstep.
 Excellent walking and cycling on traffic free trails along with a pony trekking centre less than a mile away, and Carsington Lake’s water sports and fishing, all add up to a fine holiday.

 Alton Towers, Splash Landings and the Crich Tramway museum are within 15 miles.
 You can visit The Heights of Abraham, one of the Peak District's oldest and most popular days out, which first opened its gates back in 1780.
 Or visit Castleton and its caves, admire the Bluejohn stone and reflect for a moment at the graveside of Robin Hood's friend Little John.